-To be eligible to receive a Phase IIC award, Phase IIA or IIB awardees must complete their awards (including no-fund extensions) prior to the award start date in this FOA.
+To be eligible to receive a Phase IIC award, a Phase IIA or IIB awardee must complete its award (including no-fund extensions) prior to the award start date in this FOA.

 Eligible awardees include SBCs that were eligible to submit an application under the FY 2021 Phase II FOA but requested and received permission to submit under the FY 2022 Phase II FOA due to COVID-19 impacts.